NickESouter/fMRI-Computing-Footprint/README.md

 ### fMRIPrep_Confound_pull.py

+fMRIPrep preprocessing will have generated a file containing motion confounds.
+For first-level analysis, we'll want a file containing just 6 of these.
+This Python script generates a new file for each subject containing these specific values.

 ### fMRIPrep_Smoothing.sh

+fMRIPrep does not contain a smoothing function.
+As such, we need to run smoothing outside of fMRIPrep.
+For this, we use the 3dBlurInMask function from AFNI.
+We also perform estimates of mean pre- and post-smoothing smoothness using AFNI 3dFWHMx (although post-smoothing estimates are not used in analysis).
+Ideally, smoothing would be carbon tracked such that it could be added to our existing carbon estimate for preprocessing fMRIPrep data.
+However, AFNI is not currently set up to run on our HPC cluster, meaning this was not possible.

 ### fsf_templates

+This folder contains templates for fsf files for each subject for use in FSL FEAT.
+For each subject we'll need a preproc_post file (described below) and an analysis file.
+There are two version of the first-level analysis file, dependent on whether the subject has an 'erroneous' EV present or not.

 ### fMRIPrep_fsf_generator.py

+This Python scripts generates the two fsf files needed for each subject, using the template files described above.

 ### fMRIPrep_preproc_post.sh

+To facilitate group-level analysis of our fMRIPrep data, we effectively need to re-run registration in FSL FEAT.
+This is because group-analysis expects a certain file structure and naming convention that would otherwise not be present.
+This is set up to run on our HPC cluster.
+We carbon track this process, but given that it's not actually a part of fMRIPrep preprocessing, we do not include it in the overall estimate for preprocessing emissions.

 ### fMRIPrep_reg_cleanup.sh

+To make sure our original registration files are used rather than the ones generated in the step above, we need to go into our first-level folder and cleanup new registration files and matrices.
+This effectively means that only registrations from fMRIPrep will be used going forward.

 ### fMRIPrep_stats.sh

+This shell script initiates first-level statistical analysis in FSL FEAT, using the fsf files described above.
+Set up to run on our high-performance cluster.

 ### fMRIPrep_size.py

+This Python script measures the total size of files generated throughout preprocessing in fMRIPrep and subseqent analysis in FSL FEAT.
+This is done seperately for files derived from preprocessing and statistical analysis.

 ### fMRIPrep_Featquery.sh

+This script script initates FSL Featquery reigon of interest (ROI) analysis on data preprocessed in fMRIPrep, following first-level analysis.
+Performed for each subject for each of our 4 ROIs.
+Set up to run on our HPC cluster.

 ### Group_fsf

+This folder contains a single FSF file used to run group-level analysis in FSL FEAT.
+We only need one of these files, so the process was not automated as for first-level analysis.

 ### fMRIPrep_group.sh

+This shell script performs group-level analysis for data preprocessed in fMRIPrep and already subjected to first-level analysis in FSL FEAT.
+Calls the group fsf file detailed above.
+Set up to run on our HPC cluster.